19 March 2018

 Cyberport, a wholly-owned Hong Kong government facility, is a creative digital workspace with more than 800 community members.
 With an avowed mission to establish itself as a leading global innovation and technology hub, Cyberport is committed to boosting the local economy by nurturing digital industry start-ups and entrepreneurs, driving collaboration in terms of resources and the creation of business opportunities, while accelerating digital adoption through strategic initiatives and partnerships.

-Hong Kong’s technology sector also benefits from the R&D activities of various public bodies.
 In 2006, under the government’s Hong Kong R&D Centre Programme, five centres were established to drive and co-ordinate applied R&D in selected focus areas, as well as to promote the commercialisation of these R&D results and any subsequent technology transfer.
-The five R&D centres were:
+They are:

 Technological Co-operation with the Chinese Mainland